-- To improve decision-making with operations principles and methods, specifically: - To learn about a broad range of contemporary operations research methods and their applications to the real world. - To learn about the role of uncertainty and use of data in decision-making. - To learn to communicate effectively.
+- To improve decision-making with operations principles and methods, specifically, this course will concentrate on optimization models and their uses - To learn about a broad range of contemporary optimization methods and their applications to the real world. - To learn about the role of uncertainty when doing optimization and the role that data plays in the use such models - To learn to communicate effectively.